 3. Drives Collaboration and Inclusion

-Building relationships is a big part of KPMG.
-Whichever area of our business you join, you’ll work as part of a team on a regular basis, so we’re looking for people who enjoy sharing and discussing ideas.
-Client contact is also a huge part of what we do, so being able to build relationships is crucial.
-Do you:
+Building relationships is a big part of success at KPMG.
+Ours is a diverse and inclusive culture.
+Whichever area of our business you join, you’ll work as part of a team on a regular basis.
+So we’re looking for people who enjoy sharing and discussing ideas.
+Client contact is also a huge part of what we do, so being able to make lasting connections is crucial.

-- Understand the needs of different audiences and adapt your communication methods accordingly?
+- Understand the needs of different audiences and adapt your communication style and method accordingly?

 - Try to get everyone involved when you're working with other people?